Mario5Gray/demos/buoy/README.md

-# Let's foray into Production ready Kubernetes deployments with Spring Boot
+# Let's Foray Into Production Ready Kubernetes Deployments With Spring Boot

 The function for this demo is to illustrate configuring a Spring Boot application for production-readiness with Kubernetes deployments.
 It will:

 * Build a container with spring-boot/maven
-* Expose liveness, readiness custom endpoints
+* Expose liveness, readiness and custom heath data
 * Deployment for kubernetes that utilizes these endpoints
 * Application that exercises lifecycle state-changing